vatsal2210/angular-project-structure-styleguide/README.md

 #### Why

+Because it's easy, it's case insensitive, and we name our files in a similar pattern.

 ### Files

-Name files using `kebab-case` syntax.
+Name files using a modified `kebab-case` syntax.
 Add a file type descriptor at the end of the file name that describes what type of Angular construct it is.

 ```
 // bad
+functionality-service.js

 // good
+functionality.service.js
 ```

 #### Why

+Using `kebab-case` with `.componenttype.js` makes it easier to use globstar patterns for build tools and test configurations.
+It also makes it easier to distinguish which file you're searching for.

 Because it makes it easier to write patterns for build tools such as gulp.